-Interest costs expensed during the years ended December 31, 2017 and 2016 totaled \$13,533,635 and \$12,960,312, respectively.
-Interest expense in 2017 included interest accreted on the Association's 2011 Bonds and the accrued premiums paid as part of the extraordinary mandatory prepayments/redemptions discussed in Notes 6 and 8, while 2016 interest expense included only interest accreted on the Association's 2011 Bonds.
+Interest costs expensed during the years ended December 31, 2018 and 2017 totaled \$14,097,169 and \$13,533,635, respectively.
+Interest expense in both years included interest accreted on the Association's 2011 Bonds and the accrued premiums paid as part of the extraordinary mandatory prepayments/redemptions discussed in Notes 6 and 8.